sensorium/Mozzi/README.md

 Use this as a line out which you can plug into your computer and listen to with a sound program like [Audacity](http://audacity.sourceforge.net/).
 Try some examples from the __File > Examples > Mozzi__ menu.
-* See the README for audio output pins on different boards.

 Below is a list of the Digital Pins used by Mozzi for STANDARD mode PWM audio out on different boards.
 Those which have been tested and reported to work have an x.